responsible-api/responsible-auth/README.md

 # ResponsibleAPI-Go

-## This is a personal project do not use it in production
+## This is a personal project in the making.
+## Do not use it in production

 - API
     - Development environment